gear-foundation/academy/docs/11-escrow-testing/homework.md

 sidebar_position: 2
 hide_table_of_contents: true
 ---
+In this assignment, we'll practice the knowledge from previous lessons to handle the set tasks.

 1. Implement the `confirm_delivery` function.
 The function should:

-    - Check that [`msg::source()`](https://docs.gear.rs/gstd/msg/fn.source.html) is a buyer;
+    - Verify if the source of the message is a buyer by using [`msg::source()`](https://docs.gear.rs/gstd/msg/fn.source.html) is a buyer.
-    - Check that the escrow state is `AwaitingDelivery`;
+    - Confirm the escrow state is `AwaitingDelivery`.
-    - Sends the funds to the seller (use [`msg::send()`](https://docs.gear.rs/gstd/msg/fn.send.html) function);
+    - Utilize the [`msg::send()`](https://docs.gear.rs/gstd/msg/fn.send.html) function to transfer funds to the seller.
-    - Set the escrow state to `Closed`;
+    - Set the escrow state to `Closed`.
-    - Send a reply message about successful delivery confirmation.
+    - Send a reply message confirming successful delivery.

 2. Write tests for the written function:

-    - `confirm_delivery` test that tests the successful contract execution;
+    - `confirm_delivery` test to validate the successful contract execution;

-    Note that the contract sends a message with value to a seller and the user messages are stored in their individual mailbox.
-To get the value from these messages, it's necessary to claim the value from the mailbox.
+    **NOTE:** The contract sends a message with value to a seller, and the user mailbox stores the messages, requiring the user to claim the value from the mailbox.

     In `gtest`, you can use the function [`System::claim_value_from_mailbox`](https://docs.gear.rs/gtest/struct.System.html#method.claim_value_from_mailbox).
 After claiming the value, check the seller's balance and make sure that funds were transferred to his account.

-    - `confirm_delivery_failures` test that tests all panics in the escrow contract.
+    - `confirm_delivery_failures` test to validate all panics in the escrow contract.

-3. Next, we return to the Tamagotchi contract you started writing in the previous lesson.
+4. Next, we return to the Tamagotchi contract you started writing in the previous lesson.

-Let’s expand the Tamagochi state by adding the following field to its structure:
+Let's expand the Tamagochi state by adding the following field to its structure:

-- The Tamagotchi owner (it can be an account that initializes the Tamagotchi contract);
+- The Tamagotchi owner (it can be an account to initialize the Tamagotchi contract);
-- `Mood`: `Fed` (from 1 to 10000), `Happy` (from 1 to 10000) and `Rested` (from 1 to 10000).
+- `Mood`: `Fed` (from 1 to 10000), `Happy` (from 1 to 10000), and `Rested` (from 1 to 10000).
 These values must be set to non-zero when initializing the Tamagotchi contract.
-Also, you should define the following constants:
+Also, define the following constants:
 - `HUNGER_PER_BLOCK = 1`: how much Tamagotchi becomes hungry for the block;
 - `ENERGY_PER_BLOCK = 2` - how much Tamagotchi loses energy per block;
 - `BOREDOM_PER_BLOCK = 2` - how bored Tamagotchi gets per block;